 Lenovo, Lenovo logo, ThinkStation, and ThinkStation logo are trademarks of Lenovo.
-Intel, Optane, Core, and Thunderbolt are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
-Windows and Cortana are trademarks of the Microsoft group of companies.
+Intel, Core, and Thunderbolt are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
+Microsoft, Windows, and Cortana are trademarks of the Microsoft group of companies.
 Mini DisplayPort (mDP) and DisplayPort are trademarks of the Video Electronics Standards Association.
-Wi-Fi is registered trademarks of Wi-Fi Alliance.
+The terms HDMI and HDMI High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing LLC in the United States and other countries.
+Wi-Fi, Wi-Fi Alliance, and Miracast are registered trademarks of Wi-Fi Alliance.
 USB-C is a registered trademark of USB Implementers Forum.
 All other trademarks are the property of their respective owners.